 Reverse-Engineering Google NotebookLM

 There's no API.
 No REST endpoints.
 No SDK.
 No documentation.
-Google built this incredible product and locked the front door.
-If you wanted to build on top of it — automate it, integrate it into a larger system — you were out of luck.
+Google built this incredible product and bolted the front door shut.1

 Christmas Day, 2025

-NotebookLM doesn't use a clean REST API under the hood.
-It uses Google's internal batchexecute protocol — the same RPC-over-HTTP mechanism that powers Google Docs, Google Search, and most of Google's web products.
-Requests are URL-encoded form data with nested JSON payloads.
-Responses are wrapped in layers of arrays.
+It doesn't use a clean REST API under the hood.
+It speaks Google's internal batchexecute protocol — the same RPC-over-HTTP mechanism behind Google Docs, Search, and most of Google's web products.
+Every request is x-www-form-urlencoded form data carrying nested JSON, and every response comes back wrapped in layers of arrays behind a )]}' junk prefix.
 Nothing is documented.

 First commit went up at midnight on Christmas.
-By the next morning, notebooks were creating and listing.
-By December 26th — sources, artifacts, audio, video, slides, languages, auto-refresh, quota management.
-3,738 lines in a single day.
-The kind of zone where you forget to eat and the sun sets without you noticing.
+By the next morning, notebooks were creating and listing; over the next few days came sources, artifacts, audio, video, slides, language handling, auto-refresh, and quota tracking.

 The Three Bugs That Nearly Killed Streaming